Butterfly 3000

 Butterfly 3000 is the eighteenth studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, released on 11 June 2021.
-It is the band's first album not released on Flightless Records, instead being released on the band's own label KGLW.
+It is the band's first album to be released on their own KGLW label worldwide, as opposed to Flightless Records.
 It is their second studio LP of 2021, following February's L.W..
-The album was described as "melodic" and "psychedelic" upon its initial announcement on 10 May, along with the words "cross-eyed auto-stereogram", in reference to the album art.
+The album was described as "melodic" and "psychedelic" upon its initial announcement on 10 May, along with the words "cross-eyed autostereogram", in reference to the album art.

 Background and recording

 On 19 March 2021, the band released one of the live performances from their recent tour as a bootleg album, titled Live in Melbourne '21, as well as their 13th Gizzymail newsletter.
 In the mail, there was a statement that read, "We've been having heaps of fun cooking up NEW STUFF in the studio.
 Can't wait to share new music with you."
 This suggested that the band had a new album in the works.

 Recorded during the COVID-19 pandemic, the album's origins stem from recording instrumental interludes for their 2020 live album, Chunky Shrapnel: "We wrote a couple of song in major key vibes and we knew it wouldn't work on Chunky Shrapnel, which we were putting together.
 We had the song "Dreams", a synth pop thing that was clearly wrong for it.
 We just accidentally made this music that felt like it warranted its own project.
 And "Shanghai" came then "Black Hot Soup" and "Ya Love", and it felt like enough to hold a record and we should explore this concept super deeply."
 These early sessions were done as part of explorations for a follow-up to 2017's Polygondwanaland, before taking on an identity of its own.

 Frontman Stu Mackenzie's daughter, Minty, was born during the recording process, influencing his worldview: "I definitely felt like I was in a cocoon before Minty was born.
 A butterfly is just a beautifully easy, metaphorical creature with this bizarre and interesting life cycle.
 That was the central motif for the whole record.
 And we tried to use it in every song."

 On 11 May, the band revealed their next album: Butterfly 3000, due 11 June, and stated the album would have no singles leading to release.
 Matthew Ismael Ruiz of Pitchfork reported on the album with additional news from the band; "that it would have 10 tracks, that it was built around modular synth loops and the album art would be a 'cross-eyed autostereogram' by long-time collaborator Jason Galea."

 The album was referred as "a suite of 10 songs" in the press release which suggested the songs were connected musically, and the final album's tracks all segue into another.
 The press release also described it as "[possibly] their most fearless leap into the unknown yet."
 Multiple articles breaking down the press release suggested the album would be a psychedelic, Animal Collective-style dream pop/neo-psychedelia record.